shlomielbaz/employee-management/README.md

 # Employee Management
 A _Employee Management_ is a simple CRUD operations application, it utilizes the [three-tier architecture](https://www.ibm.com/topics/three-tier-architecture) which emphasizes the separation between UI and business tiers, \
-The server side use a .NET core built-in dependency injection mechanism, entityframework, repository pattern, unit-of-work pattern and more... \
+The server side uses a .NET core built-in dependency injection mechanism, entityframework, generic repository pattern, unit-of-work pattern, and more... \
 The UI's use [Angular 15](https://github.com/shlomielbaz/employee-management/blob/main/requirement.md)

 The project requirements can be found in [requirments.md](https://github.com/shlomielbaz/employee-management/blob/db073e2158e8816dd8e849e1cdc481ab5e8a35c0/requirement.md)

 ### The Project Structure
 - **EM.Api** - responsible for incoming HTTP messages.
-    - _Controllers_ - contains classes which handle the RESTFul API's.
+    - _Controllers_ - contains classes that handle the RESTFul APIs.
 - **EM.Data** - contains the DB context, repository, migration scripts and [SQLIte database](https://www.sqlite.org/index.html) file.
-- **EM.Domain** - contains the "domain" app, which is a abstraction of the application.
+- **EM.Domain** - contains the "domain" app, which is an application abstraction.
   - _Entities_ - contains classes that reflect the DB schemas.
   - _Enums_ - contains the application types.
   - _General_ - contains classes for general use.
   - _Helpers_ - contains helpers classes.
   - _Interfaces_ - contains interfaces that represent the application abstraction.
-  - _ViewModels_ - contains classes that represent data transfer object with UI views reflection.
+  - _ViewModels_ contains classes representing data transfer objects with UI views reflection.
-- **EM.Services** - represent the mediator between the messaging tier and the business tier, and transform incoming messages from/to ViewModel's.
+- **EM.Services** - represent the mediator between the messaging and business tiers, and transform incoming messages from/to ViewModel's.
 - **EM.Site** - contains the Angular (client-side) project

 ### A HTTP Message Flow Schema: